strongloop/strongloop.com2/_posts/2019-02-28-in-the-loop-february-28.md

 * Check out [events](https://strongloop.com/events/) that the StrongLoop and IBM team will be attending!

 * Be sure to follow StrongLoop on [Facebook](https://www.facebook.com/strongloop/) and [Twitter](https://twitter.com/StrongLoop)!

-* Do you have a blog post or other content on LoopBack?
-Send us a link and we’ll promote your work and send you some swag!